tremor-rs/tremor-runtime/README.md

 ### HTTP to Kafka bridge

 Kafka optimizes its connection lifetime for long-lived, persistent connections.
 The rather long connection negotiation phase is a result of that optimization.
-For languages that have a short runtime, this can be a disadvantage, such as PHP, or tools that only run for a short period, such as CLI tools.
+For languages that have a short runtime, this can be a disadvantage, such as PHP, or tools that only run for a short time, such as CLI tools.
 Tremor can be used to provide an HTTP(s) to Kafka bridge that allows putting events on a queue without the need for going through the Kafka connection setup instead, only relying on HTTP as its transport.

 ### When to use Tremor

-* You are currently using software such as Logstash or Telgraf
+- You are currently using software such as Logstash or Telgraf
-* You have a high volume of events to handle
+- You have a high volume of events to handle
-* You want to protect a downstream system from overload
+- You want to protect a downstream system from overload
-* You wish to perform ETL like tasks on data.
+- You wish to perform ETL like tasks on data.

 ### When not to use Tremor

 Note: Some of those restrictions are subject to change as tremor is a growing project.
 If you want to use tremor for any of the aftermentioned things and are willing to contribute to make it reality your contributions are more then welcome.

-* Your events structure can not be represented by JSONesque data structures.
-(If unsure, feel free to reach out and create a ticket and explain your use case - [codecs](https://docs.tremor.rs/artefacts/codecs/) are easy to write!)
+- Your events structure can not be represented by JSONesque data structures.
+(If unsure, feel free to reach out and create a ticket and explain your use case - [codecs](https://docs.tremor.rs/artefacts/codecs/))
-* Your onramps or offramps are not supported.
-(If you still wish to use tremor please reach out and create a ticket - [onramps](https://docs.tremor.rs/artefacts/onramps) and [offramps](https://docs.tremor.rs/artefacts/offramps/) too are easy to write!)
+- Your onramps or offramps are not supported.
+(If you still wish to use tremor please reach out and create a ticket - [onramps](https://docs.tremor.rs/artefacts/onramps) and [offramps](https://docs.tremor.rs/artefacts/offramps/))

 ### Example use cases